rohrerj/scion/doc/dev/design/FABRID.rst

     Stands for “AS-level key”.
 If this is set to true, instead of a AS-Host Key, an AS-AS DRKey will be used.
 Hop Validation Field
     22 bit Message Authentication Code to authenticate the FABRID extension metadata field.
+    With this the receiving endhost can be sure that the packet has actually been processed by that AS.
 Path Validator
     4 byte Path Validator.
 The sending endhost will compute the path validator and the receiving endhost can then recompute the path validator to verify that the packet